Skip to content

 Present day

-The present day features over 2,000 payroll companies in the U.S., with each of them supporting nearly one-third of all businesses.
-These companies provide various modern payroll solutions like real-time processing, direct deposits, tax compliance, employee benefits administration, and HR integration.
+There are now over 2,000 payroll companies in the U.S., each supporting nearly one-third of all businesses.
+These companies provide real-time processing, direct deposits, tax compliance, employee benefits administration, and HR integration.
+Cloud-based platforms give businesses access to payroll systems anytime, from anywhere, with just an internet connection.

 What were the dark ages of payroll processing?